AleksisLesieur/tic_tac_toe_web_sockets/README.md

 ## Features
 - **Play Against Me:** You can play against me, the creator of this game.
 - **Notification System:** When you visit the page, I will receive a notification on my ntfy app, indicating that someone wants to play against me.
-- **Alternate Opponent:** In case I'm unavailable, you can play against somebody else in the office.
+- **Alternate Opponent:** In case I'm unavailable, you can play against somebody else (your friend, your colleague, etc...)

 ## Technologies Used
 - **Frontend:**